 HUD's definition of "homeless" is persons sleeping in emergency shelters, in transitional housing, on the streets, in campsites, under bridges, in abandoned lots and in other places not intended for human habitation.
-According to the most recent HUD Annual Homeless Assessment Report to Congress, 67% of persons experiencing homelessness were homeless as adults in households without children and 33% were homeless as persons in families.
-Nationally, homelessness remained relatively flat between 2017 and 2018, increasing by just 0.3% (or 1,834 individuals).
-This increase is attributable to an increase in the number of unsheltered individuals.
-However, the number of people experiencing homelessness in families with children declined by 2% (or 3,998 people) and the number of family households experiencing homelessness declined by 3% (or 1,544 households) between 2017 and 2018(HUD, December 2018).
+According to the most recent HUD Annual Homeless Assessment Report to Congress, 67% of Americans experiencing homelessness were homeless as individuals and 33% were homeless as persons in families.
+Nationally, homelessness increased for the first time in seven years by just under 1% between 2016 and 2017.
+This increase is attributable to an increase in the number of unsheltered individuals in the 50 largest U.S. cities.
+However, the number of people experiencing homelessness in families with children declined by 5% between 2016 and 2017.
+This 5% figure represents 10,055 people and 3,294 family households.
+(HUD, December 2017).
 These comparisons of homelessness by household type nationally demonstrate HUD's progress to meet its goal to end family homelessness by 2020.

-Texas is one of five states that together accounted for half of the nation's population experiencing homelessness in 2018 with 5% of the national total in Texas (or 25,310 people).
-Between 2017 and 2018, Texas saw the third largest increase in the number of persons experiencing homelessness (1,762 individuals or 7.5%) of all states.
-However, between 2007 and 2018, Texas saw the second largest decrease in the number of persons experiencing homelessness (14,478 individuals or 36.4%) compared to other states.
-In the same time period, Texas also had the second largest decrease in the number of persons experiencing homelessness as individuals (7,107 individuals or 27.0%) and the largest percentage decrease in families with children experiencing homelessness (7,371 or 54.7%) (HUD, December 2018).
-Based on CoC PIT counts generated by the Texas Homeless Network, in 2018 approximately 25,310 persons considered homeless were physically counted (HUD, 2018).
+Texas is one of five states that together accounted for half of the nation's population experiencing homelessness in 2017 with 4% of the national total in Texas (or 23,548 people).
+Between 2016 and 2017, Texas saw the fifth largest percentage increase (1.8%) of all states.
+However, between 2007 and 2017, Texas saw the largest percentage decrease (40.8%) in the number of people experiencing homelessness compared to other states.
+Texas had the second largest percentage decrease in persons experiencing homelessness as individuals (a decrease of 36.5%) and the largest percentage decrease in families with children experiencing homelessness (a decrease of 49.3%) over the same time period (HUD, December 2017).
+Based on CoC PIT counts generated by the Texas Homeless Network, in 2017 approximately 23,548 persons considered homeless were physically counted (HUD, November 2017).

 Based on a calculation using the U.S. Department of Education's count of children experiencing homelessness in U.S. public schools and on 2013 U.S. Census data, the National Center on Family Homelessness (2014) reported that 2,483,539 children (or 1 in every 30 children) experienced homelessness in the U.S. in 2013; the same report found that, in Texas, 190,018 children experienced homelessness in 2013.
 It is important to note that the U.S. Department of Education's count of children experiencing homelessness in U.S. public schools takes place throughout the school year and captures a larger sample of children who may experience homelessness.
 In contrast, the CoC PIT counts referenced in the table below count the population experiencing homelessness each January on a given night.
-The 2018 Annual Homeless Assessment Report to Congress reported 36,361 unaccompanied homeless youth under age 25, which is just under 7% of the total homeless population and 10% of persons experiencing homelessness as individuals (HUD, December 2018).
+The 2017 Annual Homeless Assessment Report to Congress reported 40,799 unaccompanied homeless youth under age 25, around 7% of the total homeless population and 11% of persons experiencing homelessness as individuals (HUD, December 2017).
 A 2013 study of runaway and homeless youth found that 41.1% of respondents identified as Black or African American compared to 33.3% identifying as White only.
 The same study found that 30% of surveyed street youth identified as lesbian, gay or bisexual while 6.8% identified as transgender, roughly three times the percentage of transgender youth nationally (USHHS FYSB, 2014).